My Boyfriend in Orange

 My Boyfriend in Orange (モエカレはオレンジ色, Moekare wa Orenji-iro) is a Japanese manga series written and illustrated by Non Tamashima.
 It started serialization in Dessert.
 As of August 2025, 15 tankōbon volumes have been released.
 A live-action film adaptation has also been released.

 Media

 Manga

 The series is written and illustrated by Non Tamashima.
 It started serialization in Dessert on May 24, 2016.
 In June 2020, it was revealed the series was going on hiatus for "a little while".
+The series is set to end serialization in July 2026.
 As of August 2025, 15 tankōbon volumes have been released.

 In December 2017, Kodansha USA announced they licensed the series digitally.